Prostate: Microanatomy

 The prostate consists of glandular and connective tissue.
 Tall column-shaped cells form the lining (the epithelium) of the glands.
 These form one layer or may be pseudostratified.
 The epithelium is highly variable and areas of low cuboidal or flat cells can also be present, with transitional epithelium in the outer regions of the longer ducts.
-The glands are formed as many follicles, which in drain into canals and subsequently 12–20 main ducts, These in turn drain into the urethra as it passes through the prostate.
+Basal cells surround the luminal epithelial cells in benign glands.
+The glands are formed as many follicles, which drain into canals and subsequently 12–20 main ducts, These in turn drain into the urethra as it passes through the prostate.
 There are also a small amount of flat cells, which sit next to the basement membranes of glands, and act as stem cells.

 The connective tissue of the prostate is made up of fibrous tissue and smooth muscle.
 The fibrous tissue separates the gland into lobules.
 It also sits between the glands and is composed of randomly orientated smooth-muscle bundles that are continuous with the bladder.

 Over time, thickened secretions called corpora amylacea accumulate in the gland.

 Gene and protein expression

-About 20,000 protein coding genes are expressed in human cells and almost 75% of these genes are expressed in the normal prostate.
+About 20,000 protein-coding genes are expressed in human cells and almost 75% of these genes are expressed in the normal prostate.
 About 150 of these genes are more specifically expressed in the prostate, with about 20 genes being highly prostate specific.
-The corresponding specific proteins are expressed in the glandular and secretory cells of the prostatic gland and have functions that are important for the characteristics of semen, including prostate-specific proteins, such as the prostate specific antigen (PSA), and the Prostatic acid phosphatase.
+The corresponding specific proteins are expressed in the glandular and secretory cells of the prostatic gland and have functions that are important for the characteristics of semen, including prostate-specific proteins, such as the prostate specific antigen (PSA), and the prostatic acid phosphatase.